dunooo0ooo/dunooo0ooo/README.md

 </div>

 ### 🌏 About me:
-  - I am Go Developer 👨‍💻
+  - I am Go Developer from Saint Petersburg👨‍💻
+  - I am currently a bit know C++, C#, Design and Architecture patterns 👨‍💻
   - Second year student of ITMO Software Engeenering 🖥

 ### :hammer_and_wrench: Languages and Tools :